 Wood Kitchen Countertop Design Ideas

 Seeing is believing when it comes to determining the many ways that you can utilize a wood countertop.
-From rustic, reclaimed wood countertops that show marks of their previous use, to new cut wood countertops with a variety of wood types and stains, wood countertops can give your kitchen a variety of looks.
-These 9 design ideas can help give you a glimpse into the many possibilities for your home.
+From rustic, reclaimed wood countertops that show marks of their previous use, to new cut wood countertops with a variety of wood types and stains, wood countertops can makeover your kitchen in a variety of ways.
+Wooden countertops can be utilized for kitchen countertops, island tops, bar tops, tabletops, and even unique vanity tops.
+These 9 design ideas can help give you a glimpse into the many home improvement possibilities for your kitchen.

 1. Butcher Block Style

 This kitchen island countertop is made from reclaimed heart pine – the hardest, and most instantly recognizable softwood.
 The countertop matches the color of the kitchen cabinets, giving the kitchen a subtle uniformity.
 The reclaimed pine has a soft finish that complements the rustic nature of the room.

 This island countertop is also made of reclaimed heart pine.
 Here, however, it’s given a very different look by contrasting white kitchen cabinets.
 This heart pine has a rich luster, along with a slightly rustic look that lets the knot holes show.

 Wood countertops don’t have to be rustic to be beautiful.
 Sustainably harvested American walnut is an ideal wood species when looking for a dark tone countertop.
 The natural color of the Walnut turns to a warm chocolate brown when the natural oil is applied and the wood is a timeless option for just about every design style.
 This walnut countertop has a rich, dark finish that’s also been given a sleek edge with one rounded side.
 Against all the other light wood in the kitchen, the walnut stands out as a focal point.